MinishLab/model2vec/model2vec/train/README.md

 # Initialize a classifier from a pre-trained model
 classifier = StaticModelForClassification.from_pretrained(model_name="minishlab/potion-base-32M")

-# Load a multi-label dataset
+# Load a dataset, in this case the (multi-label) Reuters dataset
 ds = load_dataset("ucirvine/reuters21578", "ModApte")

 # Train the classifier on text (X) and labels (y)